Natural Promenade Turn

 Bigger step to give Man room to step his leg.
 Stay behind Man.

-Because body is turning R, LF appears to be to side and slightly back, then swivel on LF again.
+Depending on how much Man rotates, where he puts his foot, Lady will put down foot just a bit late.
+Because body is turning R, LF appears to be to side and slightly back, then swivel on LF again to Promenade finishing position.

 Lift left side up to Man during turn.